Olympia, Washington: Sports

-The city is home to the Capital City Marathon which began in 1982, considered among one of the oldest marathon events in the state.
+The city is home to the Capital City Marathon which began in 1982, considered one of the oldest marathon events in the state.
 In May 1984, Olympia hosted the U.S. Olympic women's marathon trial under the auspices of the Capital City Marathon.
 The city had won a bid ahead of several larger U.S. cities.
 The winner of the event was Joan Benoit, who won a gold medal at the first women's Olympic marathon at the 1984 Summer Olympics later that year in Los Angeles.

 Olympia is the home of the Oly Rollers, the local women's flat track roller derby league whose travel team, the Cosa Nostra Donnas, were the 2009 national champions of the Women's Flat Track Derby Association (WFTDA), winning the national Declaration of Derby tournament in Philadelphia, Pennsylvania.

 FC Olympia (formerly the Oly Town Artesians) is an amateur soccer club that was founded in 2014 and primarily played at Black Hill High School.
 They field an amateur men's team in USL League Two and the Evergreen Premier League.
 The women's team was associated with the Northwest Premier League.
 As of 2024, the teams play their home matches at South Sound Stadium and the women's team plays in the USL W League.

 Education

 South Puget Sound Community College is a public community college in the city.

 The majority of Olympia is located in the Olympia School District.
 It enrolled 9,782 students in K-12 in the 2021–22 school year.
 The district has a total of 18 schools: 11 elementary schools, four middle schools and three high schools.
 Its high schools are Olympia High School (formally known as William Winlock Miller High School), Capital High School, and Avanti High School.

 Portions of Olympia are in the North Thurston Public Schools district and the Tumwater School District.

 In the 2007–08 school year, Olympia began the Parent Partnership Program, which provides more opportunities to homeschooling families.
 Olympia's online high school, Olympia Regional Learning Academy (ORLA), is part of the same program.
 Private elementary schools include Olympia Waldorf School, Olympia Community School, St. Michael School, Holy Family, and Evergreen Christian.
 Private middle schools include Olympia Waldorf School and NOVA School.
 Pope John Paul II High School is a private high school.

 In addition to primary and secondary schools, Olympia has a number of institutions of higher learning, namely The Evergreen State College and South Puget Sound Community College.
-The Evergreen State College offers bachelor's degrees in liberal arts and science, and master's degrees in environmental studies, public administration, education, and teaching.
+The Evergreen State College, outside the city limits, offers bachelor's degrees in liberal arts and science, and master's degrees in environmental studies, public administration, education, and teaching.
 South Puget Sound Community College offers associate degrees in arts, science, biology, elementary education, pre-nursing, applied science, general studies, and business.